 Header photo credit: Johen Redman on Unsplash

-Visiting the Hong Kong Government Data website, it is possible to download a snapshot of restaurant registration data for a period of time.
-I selected data from 31 December 2019 and from 31 December 2020, with the expectation of a reduction in restaurant registrations over the year.
+Visiting the Hong Kong government data website, it is possible to download a snapshot of restaurant registration data for a period of time.
+I selected HK restaurant data from 31 December 2019 and 31 December 2020, with the expectation of a reduction in restaurant registrations over the year.
 This was not the case.

 Every district except Yau Tsim and Wanchai saw an increase in restaurant licences in 2020.

 The total number of restaurant licences increased by 415 over 2020.
 Sai Kung had the largest increase of licensed restaurants, with an overall increase of 69 new restaurant licences, Central and Western District saw an increase of 23 licences and Wanchai restaurant licences reduced by 44.

 Perhaps there was a change in the type of restaurant licences issued.
 The licence categories are:

 - MR: Marine Restaurant (of which there were five in 2019 and also five in 2020, so I excluded this)